SharkSnack/shiren-2/content/dungeons/8-halfway-well.md

 #### Strategy

-There's a 100% chance for Golden Stairs to be hidden inside a wall tile between 50\~55F.<br/>You'll return to 56F after exiting from the Golden Interval area.
+There's a 100% chance for Golden Stairs to be hidden in a wall tile between 50\~55F.<br/>You'll return to 56F after exiting from the Golden Interval area.

 Golden Interval maps are shuffle type, so Tunnel Staff and Pitfalls can't be used,<br/>and you can't escape from the dungeon using a Trapper Bracelet.